-On the System / Buttons Configuration page, you can edit or add commands for the WPS/RST hardware button.
+On the System / Buttons Configuration page, you can edit or add commands for the RESET and WPS hardware buttons.

-Figure 176.
+Figure 175.
 The System / Buttons Configuration page.

-The page displays commands assigned to the button by default (for the description of the buttons actions with the commands assigned by default, see the Product Appearance section).
+The page displays commands assigned to the buttons by default (for the description of the buttons actions with the commands assigned by default, see the Product Appearance section, page 15).
 You can edit or delete them.

-To add a command for the button, click the ADD button (+).
+To add a command for a button, click the ADD button (+) in the relevant section.

-Figure 177.
+Figure 176.
 The window for adding a command.